Contact Northern Ireland

 We produce a wide range of information on topics such as special educational needs, dealing with debt, and transition.
 These are available in our online resources library; remember to select Northern Ireland in the country drop down list to view.

-The Me Myself I & Us Project is a five year project funded by the Big Lottery.
-It aims to make a real difference to the lives of family carers involved in caring for a child with a disability and/or life-limiting condition.
+The "Me, Myself, I & Us" project is a five-year project funded by the Big Lottery Fund.
+It aims to make a real difference to the lives of family carers involved in caring for a disabled child and/or life-limiting condition.
 Through the delivery of a range of personal development solutions we aim to improve the physical, emotional, mental and holistic wellbeing of family carers.

 Contact supports all types of health, government and social care professionals with specialist information on families of disabled children.
 Call 028 9262 7552 or email email@example.com to find out more.

 Groups provide parents of disabled children with essential practical and emotional support.
 Find more local and national groups, call our free phone helpline on 0808 888 3555.